Acetakumi/Notes_Python/exercises/TD_1/Exercise 3/readme.md

 ```
 The individual John is 30 years old.
 ```
-**Note:** Assuming the current year is 2024 for the age calculation.
+**Note:** Assuming the current year is 2024 for the age calculation and the current year is hard coded in the program.

 **Save the program as:** `age.py`